hbctraining/spatial_nanocourse/lessons/visium_hd.md

 ## Project cluster labels back to the full dataset

 Now that we have our clusters and dimensional reductions from our sketched dataset, we need to extend these to the full dataset.
-The `ProjectData` function projects all the bins in the dataset (the "Spatial.016um" assay) onto the sketch assay.
+The `ProjectData` function projects all the bins in the dataset (the `Spatial.016um` assay) onto the `sketch` assay.

 ```
 object_filt <- ProjectData(